This post may contain affiliate links. Please read our disclosure policy.

 Notes

 - Treat the meat the same way, coat with flour, salt and pepper.
 Sear.
 Deglaze the pan with the wine and broth.
 Add the meat and the broth, with all the flavorful bits from the pot into the slow cooker.
-Add the bay leaves and onion.
+Saute the onion and garlic, then add them to the slow cooker.
+Stir in the tomato paste and add the bayleaves.

 - Cook on low for 6 hours.